7 Reasons Your Sweet Potato Obsession Is Amazing For Your Health

 4. Sweet potatoes are full of age-defying antioxidants.

 In addition to vitamins and minerals, sweet potatoes are also home to a wealth of antioxidants.
 This is especially true of orange and purple sweet potatoes.
 Antioxidants are important because they help protect your body from free radicals—unstable molecules that damage DNA, cause inflammation, and have been linked to chronic and serious health conditions, like cancer and heart disease.
-In basic turns, free radicals accelerate the overall aging process.
+In basic terms, free radicals accelerate the overall aging process.
 This means that just about any source of antioxidants is a good addition to your diet.

 In addition to anthocyanins found in purple sweet potatoes, orange sweet potatoes are chock-full of an antioxidant called beta-carotene.
 This compound is what gives traditional sweet potatoes their signature orange hue.
 When your body processes beta-carotene, it turns it into vitamin A, which is key to maintaining healthy eyes and vision.
 Additionally, beta-carotene is fabulous for the skin.
 Not only do food sources of beta-carotene literally give your skin a natural glow, but research shows that they help protect skin from the sun's damaging UV rays.